Tommy DeVito (American football): Illinois

 DeVito ultimately transferred to Illinois.
 He was named the Fighting Illini's starting quarterback during fall practices.
-On October 1, against Wisconsin, DeVito had three rushing touchdowns in the 34–10 victory.
+On October 1, against the Wisconsin Badgers, DeVito had three rushing touchdowns in the 34–10 victory.
 In the 2022 season, DeVito passed for 2,650 yards, 15 touchdowns, and four interceptions to go along with six rushing touchdowns.
+DeVito sought a waiver for an additional year of eligibility from the NCAA to play another season at Illinois, but was denied.